 Data Privacy & Cookie Policy

-Z-Wave Alliance, Inc. (“Z-Wave”) values your privacy.
-In this Data Usage Policy (“Policy”), we describe how we collect, use, and disclose information that we obtain about visitors to our website at Z-WaveAlliance.org and affiliated websites, including sdomembers.z-wavealliance.org (the “Websites”), users of the services available through our Websites, and the information that we collect from our users.
+Z-Wave Alliance, Inc. (“Z-Wave“, “we” or “us”) values your privacy.
+In this Data Privacy & Cookie Policy (“Policy“), we describe how we collect, use, and disclose information that we obtain about visitors and users of our website at Z-WaveAlliance.org and affiliated websites, including sdomembers.z-wavealliance.org (the “Websites“), and users of the products and services available through our Websites (the “Services“).
 Please read this Policy carefully.
-By using our Sites or the services available through them, you acknowledge the practices described in this Policy.
-Your use of our Sites and the services available to them are subject to our Terms of Use.
+By using the Websites or the Services, you acknowledge and agree to the terms of this Policy and our Terms of Use.

-The information that we collect is controlled by Z-Wave Alliance, Inc. which is headquartered in the United States at 3855 SW 153rd Drive, Beaverton, OR 97003.
+The information that we collect is controlled by Z-Wave Alliance, Inc. which is headquartered in the United States at 2603 Camino Ramon Parkway, Suite 200, San Ramon, CA 94583.

 General Data Usage

-We collect information about Website users when they make an inquiry, purchase products through our Websites, request support, and through administering agreements with third parties We collect this information both directly from our users and from our third party distribution partners who sell our products.
+We collect information about Website users when they make an inquiry, purchase Services through our Websites, request support, and through administering agreements with third parties.
+We collect this information both directly from our users and from our third party distribution partners who sell our Services.
 The personal data that we collect about our users includes names, company name, email addresses, business contact information, and purchase history.
 If a user registers to use the services available on our Websites, we associate the information about their website usage with their personal data.

 How We Use Personal Information